yeahbutstill/food-ordering-system/README.md

 - To create a Kafka Consumer with spring, using a KafkaListener annotation on a simple method is enough.
 - If my kafka topic has n partitions, I cannot use more than n threads to consume the data on topics.
 - Kafka Consumer has a max poll records property that limits the number of records returned for a single poll.
+- ControllerAdvice: Used to catch exceptions application wide.
+- RestController: Used to create a rest controller with path mapping, and accept type.
+- RequestBody: Used to mark a java class as a request body in the rest request.
+Spring will map the json body into this class by setting the values automatically.
+- PostMapping: Used to create a method that will serve to a http post request.